sd18fall/Politiquestion/README.md

 ## Politiquestion

-This is a web app that gives questions that the user can answer and find out who their senators are and how they voted on issues.
+This is a web app that provides questions that the user can answer and find out who their senators are and how they voted on issues.

 ### Authors:
   Rocky, Miguel, Bailey